 and in upland forests: Jessenia baua.
-It is a rich source of both food and oil, which could tie up plenty of CO2 in marginal swampy land.
+It is a rich source of both food and oil, which could the up plenty of CO2 in marginal swampy land.
 It should take only a million square kilometers or a 100 million hectares of leucaena to soak up the 2.5 billion tons of CO2 we put into the air each year.
 And if all the Leucaena were harvested to give energy (instead of burning our fossil fuel) the effect would be doubled.
 CO2 could be stopped in its tracks.
+But Duke warns that palms are presently an endangered spe-

-But Duke warns that palms are presently an endangered species, their fragile family disappearing about as fast as the energy resources they could help replace.
-He urges concerted effort to analyze all palms for their economic potential, while they are still around.
+But Duke warns that pains are presently in entangleter ope cies, their fragile family disappearing about as fast as the energy resources they could help replace.
+He urges concerted effort to analyze all paims for their economic potential, while they are still around.

 "Then there's conservation.
-A good half of the energy this nation uses - more fuel than is consumed by two-thirds of the world's population-could be saved through conservation, which alone could decrease the U.S. contribution to the greenhouse effect by 50 percent, denting the world total by one-third."
+A good half of the energy this nation uses -more fuel than is consumed by two-thirds of the world's population-could be saved through conservation, which alone could decrease the U.S. contribution to the greenhouse effect by 50 percent, denting the world total by one-third."